-Instructor in Charge - Dr. Kirk Miller
+Instructor in charge - Dr. Kirk Miller

 This rotation is a two-week required rotation in Primary Care based at the Oregon Humane Society in Portland, OR.
 Students will perform medical and surgical treatments for the benefit of animals donated to OHS.
 Students will be provided with living quarters at the OHS for the duration of their two-week rotation.
 Students will be supervised by either an Oregon State University CVM faculty member (DVM) or a veterinarian employed by the Oregon Humane Society.
-This is a graded course and grades will be assigned by the Oregon State University faculty member.
+This is a pass/fail course and evaluations will be completed by the Oregon State University faculty member.

 The block will start with orientation on Monday.
 The students are expected to be on duty from Monday through Friday each week.
-The students will meet at the front of the building - SW corner labeled Incoming Pets - at 8:30 am the first Monday of the rotation.
+The students will meet at the front of the building - SW corner labeled Incoming Pets - at 8:30 AM the first Monday of the rotation.
 The morning will be spent getting oriented, assigning rooms, paperwork, etc. We will begin taking care of patients in the afternoon.